South Korea reviews AstraZeneca vaccine for elderly under rollout plan

 South Korea has secured 106 million doses to allow for coverage of 56 million people, more than the 52 million residents of the country.

-It has deals with four drugmakers - AstraZeneca, Pfizer Inc, Johnson & Johnson’s Janssen, Moderna Inc and the World Health Organization-backed global COVAX scheme.
+It has deals with four drugmakers - AstraZeneca, Pfizer, Johnson & Johnson’s Janssen, Moderna Inc and the World Health Organization-backed global COVAX scheme.

+SK bioscience, a drugmaker unit of SK Chemicals, will manage the transport of the Pfizer, J&J and AstraZeneca vaccines, Jeong said.

-The KDCA reported 497 new COVID-19 cases as of Wednesday.
+The KDCA reported 497 daily new COVID-19 cases on Wednesday.
 The total number of infections reported in the country now stands at 76,926, with the death toll of 1,386.

 Nearly half of infections in South Korea over the past year were caused by cluster infections emerging from specific close-knit groups, including religious facilities and nursing homes.